 Frames Per Second – The usefulness of having high frames per second is limited in wedding photography, as brides aren’t usually sprinting down the aisle or kicking field goals.
 Well, most aren’t anyway.
 However, at only 3.9 frames per second, its usefulness for action shots are limited; and handholding some HDR shots may require a bit more steadiness of hand than with the zippy 6.5 frames per second of the Canon 40D.

-[REWIND: Learn HDR Photography from SLR Lounge]
+[REWIND: Learn HDR Photography with our HDR Tutorial]